rachana5/tech-writing-portfolio/deepl-postman.md

 6. Click **Save**.
 The collection called **Translation** is created and the POST request **hello-world** is saved in this collection.

 7. Now, click **Send**.
 For a successful request, you can see the translated text in the response body.
-The following screenshot shows the response:
+The following screenshot shows the response with the translated text *Tere, maailm!*:

 	![Screenshot of the response with the translated text](images/response.png)